LouisCHague/WGS_VariantCall_Pipeline/README.md

 The pipeline includes the following main steps (I was unable to perform base quality recalibration as I could not find a variant file for Baker's Yeast):

 * Quality Control: Evaluate raw sequencing data quality using FastQC.
-* Trimming: Use Trimmomatic to remove low-quality reads and adapter sequences.
 * Alignment: Map trimmed reads to a reference genome using BWA-MEM.
 * Duplicate Marking: Mark duplicate reads using GATK MarkDuplicatesSpark.
 * Variant Calling: Detect SNPs and Indels using GATK HaplotypeCaller.